socnik/my-package-json/README.md

 This is my favorite `package.json` template.

-# How use?
+## How use?

-Copy my template and edit for your purposes.
-You can open template file in repository by [this link](https://github.com/socnik/my-package-json/blob/main/template.package.json) or copy from this code block:
+Copy my template and edit it for your purposes.
+You can open the template file in the repository by [this link](https://github.com/socnik/my-package-json/blob/main/template.package.json) or copy it from the bottom code block.
+This `package.json` includes my [Prettier config](https://github.com/socnik/my-prettier-config).
+If you want to use it execute these commands:

+- **Pnpm:** `pnpm add -D prettier @socnik/my-prettier-config`
+- **Npm:** `npm i --dev prettier @socnik/my-prettier-config`

+## Template content:

 ```json
 {